 It’s expected when using the WWOOF NZ website that accommodation AND food will be provided in exchange for your work.
 However, you will find the odd host that doesn’t provide food or only provides one meal a day.
 Especially on other websites like HelpX and Workaway, providing food is not as common.
-If you really want to save money while WWOOFing or if your WWOOFing in an isolated location, then food is pretty much essential.
+If you really want to save money while WWOOFing or if you’re WWOOFing in an isolated location, then food is essential.
 But, if you are living close to supermarkets and are only working a couple of hours a day, then it’s easy enough to sort your own food out.

 3. Does your farm follow organic principles?